Ingenium-Games/ingenium/nui/README.md

 ### Testing In-Game

 1. Build the project: `npm run build` or use watch mode
-2. Restart the ig.core resource in FiveM
+2. Restart the ingenium resource in FiveM
 3. The new Vue-based NUI should load

 ## Lua Export API